Can Type 2 Diabetes Be Prevented?

 - Understand and respond to your food cues

 - Solve problems that can get in the way of healthy changes

 What is the benefit of being part of a Diabetes Prevention Program?
 (Other than preventing a chronic disease that has no cure.)

 The Diabetes Prevention Program is led by the Centers for Disease Control and Prevention.
 It is proven to help people with prediabetes prevent or delay type 2 diabetes.

 As part of the Diabetes Prevention Program group, you will work with other participants and a trained lifestyle coach to learn the skills you need to make lasting changes.
 These changes include losing a modest amount of weight, being more physically active, and managing stress.

 Being part of a group provides support from other people who are facing similar challenges and trying to make the same changes.
 Together you can celebrate successes and find ways to overcome obstacles.

 Click here to watch this video where experts and people with prediabetes talk about how type 2 diabetes can be prevented or delayed by making lifestyle changes that include weight loss and increased physical activity.
 People with prediabetes discuss how group lifestyle change classes helped them learn and keep healthy habits.

-Find out if you are at risk for prediabetes!
+Find out if you're at risk for prediabetes.

 Risk test courtesy of the National Diabetes Prevention Program from the Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Division of Diabetes Translation